-Primary objectives of the Redevelopment Plan are to attract new private development that will produce new employment and tax increment revenues, to stabilize existing development in the Project Area, and to provide for improved recreational amenities for neighborhood residents.
-The plan does not presently envision, acquiring or demolishing occupied housing units.
+Primary objectives of the Redevelopment Plan are to attract new"priyaterdeyelopme will' produce new employment and tax increment revenueis, \o - stabilize- existing development in the Project Area, and to provide for improved recreational amenities, for neighborhood -. residents.
+The plan does not presently envision'acquiring or demolishing occupied housing units.

-Presented below are the three steps used to fulfill the statutory requirements of defining the number and location of inhabited residential units that may be removed or impacted.
+Presented below are the three steps used to fulfill the statutOty.requirennents of defining the number and location of inhabited residential units that may be removed or impacted.

 - 1) Properties identified for acquisition.
-An acquisition plan has not been prepared as part of the Plan.
+An acquisition plan has-hot been prepared as part of the Plan.
 There are no occupied housing units in the acquisition plan.
 Therefore, there are no occupied housing units that are planned for acquisition. - 2) Dilapidation.
 As described in the Eligibility Study, there are no occupied residential buildings classified as "dilapidated" in the Project Area.
 As a result of this analysis, there are no occupied housing units that are likely to be displaced because they are located within a dilapidated structure. - 3) Changes in land use.
 The Land Use Plan, presented in the Appendix, identifies the future land uses to be in effect upon adoption of the Plan.
 If public or private redevelopment occurs in accordance with land use changes proposed by the Plan, displacement of inhabited units will not result.
 As a result of this analysis, no occupied housing units are likely to be displaced because of land use changes.